zencart/documentation/content/dev/languages/pre_158/updating_older_translation.md

 ---
-title: Updating an Older Translation
+title: Updating an Older Translation (DEPRECATED - 1.5.7 and below)
 description: How to Update an Older Translation Pack to the Latest Version of Zen Cart
 weight: 100
 layout: docs